| Far East | ATLAS of Plucked Instruments |

 |

-gu chin / guqin The chin or guchin (or old spelling qin or guqin) is a seven string fretless zither, and one of the oldest instruments.
+guqin/ ku chin The qin or guqin (or old spelling chin or guchin) is a seven string fretless zither, and one of the oldest instruments.
 Because it was played by the higher classes it was also known as the "lute" of China.
-For more information about the guchin see silk.qin.com .
-In Chinese, "gu" means old and "qin" means "musical instrument".
+In Chinese, "gu" means "old", and "qin" means "musical instrument".
 So although it was historically known as CHIN, during the last century is has been widely called GUCHIN.
-The body of the chin is made from a big plank of hardwood (of about 1.20 meter), hollowed out from the back.
+The body of the guqin is made from a big plank of hardwood (of about 1.20 meter), hollowed out from the back.
 The bottom is covered with a flat plank.
 The entire body is painted with black lacquer.
 In the bottom plank is a long slit (soundhole), which is covered on the inside with half a bamboo pole.
 Is has two round "feet" at the left side.
 The 7 silk strings are fixed on the right side to pegs that can be twisted (and therefore tuning the strings) from the bottom up.
-The strings run to a small bone bridge at the left end of the soundbox, and are then fixed at the bottom to some tuning divice near the feet.
+The strings run to a small bone bridge at the left end of the soundbox, and are then fixed at the bottom to some tuning device near the feet.
 The seven strings can be tuned in a variety of keys, but the basic tuning is: C D F G A c d.
 On the far side of the top string (the thickest, furthest from the player) are 13 white dots to indicate the flageolet points.
-The chin is played by laying it flat on a table and plucking it with the right hand.
+The guqin is played by laying it flat on a table and plucking it with the right hand.
 The left hand shortens the strings (more or less holding the thumb sideways) by pressing the string down on the soundboard - often sliding up and down.
 Also a variety of flageolets can be produced.
 Because of this technic of shortening the strings, it is the only zither included here on the website.
-There maybe are thousands of chin pieces in existence, some from 500 AD and many of these pieces are still played today.
+Maybe there are thousands of chin pieces in existence, some from 500 AD and many of these pieces are still played today.
 The music is in tablature, which gives detailed information about place, string, finger, direction, volume, etc.

 |